-On December 1, 2008, Canfor received a Chain of Custody Certificate (PEFC-certified) based on third quarter 2008 audits by the accounting firm KPMG LLP, which covered the production of residual chips and whole log chips to the point of sale and the production of lumber to the point of sale from the following facilities: Chetwynd sawmill, Fort St. John sawmill, Grande Prairie sawmill, Houston sawmill, Polar sawmill, Prince George chip plant, Prince George sawmill, Plateau sawmill, Isle Pierre sawmill, Quesnel sawmill, Vavenby sawmill and Radium sawmill.
+On June 22, 2012, Canfor received a new Chain of Custody Certificate (PEFC-certified) based on third quarter 2012 audits by the accounting firm KPMG LLP, which covered the production of residual chips and whole log chips to the point of sale and the production of lumber to the point of sale from the following facilities: Chetwynd sawmill, Fort St. John sawmill, Grande Prairie sawmill, Houston sawmill, Polar sawmill, Prince George chip plant, Prince George sawmill, Plateau sawmill, Isle Pierre sawmill, Quesnel sawmill, Vavenby sawmill and Radium sawmill.
 Mackenzie sawmill received its Chain of Custody Certificate (PEFC-certified) in 2009.